 Toxic black mold, or Stachybotrys Chartarum, is a greenish black mold that flourishes in wet, warm or humid conditions.
 It can be found growing on any high cellulose surface, such as wood, drywall, wallpaper, insulation backing and cardboard boxes.
 Often when black mold is discovered in a home or office, it is the result of moisture from plumbing, roof or foundation leaks or water condensation from poor ventilation and temperature control.

-Typically wet and slimy to the touch, Stachybotrys can also appear sooty, or even like grayish white depending on the amount of moisture available and the length of time it has been growing.
-Although it needs moisture to begin its growth, it can continue spreading even after the moisture has dried up.
-Stachybotrys is slow growing, but hardy, and will eventually crowd out other mold growths.
+Typically wet and slimy to the touch, Stachybotrys Chartarum can also appear sooty or grayish white depending on the amount of moisture available and the length of time it has been growing.
+Although it needs moisture to begin its growth, it can continue spreading even after the moisture has long dried up.
+Stachybotrys Chartarum is slow growing but hardy, and it will eventually crowd out other mold growths.

-Much like its counterparts, Stachybotrys emits a mycotoxin which can cause a host of physical ailments in humans.
-These include cold and flu symptoms, memory loss, muscle aches, sore throats, diarrhea, headaches, fatigue, dermatitis, intermittent local hair loss, cancer, generalized malaise, and if prolonged exposure continues, even death.
-For more information about health effects of black mold, please refer to our Black Mold Symptoms section.
+Much like its counterparts, Stachybotrys Chartarum emits a mycotoxin which can cause a host of physical ailments in humans.
+Once the mycotoxin has been emitted, it remains stable for quite a number of years, thereby causing ailments long after its source has been exterminated.
+Both humans and animals are susceptible to the adverse effects of this fungus.
+The result is a suppressed immune system and allergic reactions such as cold and flu symptoms, memory loss, muscle aches, sore throats, diarrhea, headaches, fatigue, dermatitis, intermittent local hair loss, cancer, generalized malaise, and if prolonged, it may lead to death.
+More information about health effects of black molds can be found on our black mold symptoms section.